ShakeebSk/DSA-Using-Python/README.md

-# DSA-Using-Python-done-in-2nd-sem
+# DSA By Python

-DSA Practising and basic concept codes
+1. This repository Consists Some important Codes of Data Stuructures and Algorithm Using Python
+2. This Repo doesn't contain the Explantion but only Codes.